renanalmeid/NFTcollection/README.md

 # NFTcollection

-In this paste the NFT collection were created
+1) In this paste the NFT collection generator was created
+2) Using Pinata to host metadata on IPFS